DREAMTIME ELDER

 Wapoo.
 The Aboriginal Sunrise Ceremonies are very special to our people.
 It starts when the sky is black, beautiful black.
 When the sun's yellow circle arrives, it turns the sky red.
 This is why the Aboriginal flag is half red, half black with a yellow circle in the middle.
 At the Sunrise Ceremony, I meditate and ask the Great Spirit for direction.
 My hands fill with electricity.
 I touch you and you feel it, too.
 I heal people this way.
 My Grandmother did that, too.
 I learned all about that when I was a young fellow.
 Umbarra, the Black Duck, is the special totem of our tribe, the Yuin.
 We learn to respect the elders who hand on the Law.
 The elders guard the Law and the Law guards the people.
 This is the Law that comes from the mountain.
 The mountain teaches the dreaming.

-Since meeting Guboo, I have devised, tested and developed a specific ritual to serve a kinetic, non-interpretive approach to dreamwork.
-This dreaming ritual has been executed in different groups and ocales since 1986: 1986, indoors at a dance sudio in Boulder (CO); 1987, outdoors in the Veedavoo wilderness (WY); 1989, outdoors at Turtle Mountain on Orcas Island (Pacific Northwest); 1995, outdoors near Port Townsend on the Olympic peninsula (WA); 2000, indoors between a dance studio and my home in Berkeley CA; 2008, indoors studio and outdoors at Mount Tamalpais CA, and in 2009 Berkeley indoors.
-Weather permitting, these dreaming rituals are brought to Mount Tamalapais ("Sleeping Woman") for further activation. -- Antero Alli
+Since meeting Guboo, I developed a dreaming ritual which has been executed by various groups, in indoor settings and outdoor regions since 1986: a dance sudio in Boulder (CO); in the Veedavoo wilderness (WY); at Turtle Mountain on Orcas Island (Pacific Northwest); 1995, on the Olympic peninsula (WA); indoors between a dance studio and my home in Berkeley CA; indoors studio and outdoors at Mount Tamalpais CA. In early 2012, I filmed a group of seven individuals I trained in paratheatre to demonstrate the preparation and execution of this dreaming ritual.
+This project was developed into a video document, "dreambody/earthbody", and released as a dvd on November 15th 2012.
+It occasionally screens publicaly in rare one-night showings in the SF Bay area, Portland, and Seattle (click above image for more details). -- Antero Alli

 ParaTheatrical ReSearch site map